notifhy/frontend/usage/other-information.md

 ---
 # Other Information

-## Contact
-Contact Attituding at [attituding@outlook.com](mailto:attituding@outlook.com) or Attituding#6517 on Discord for assistance, bug reports, or suggestions.

 ## Data
 You can view most of the data stored by the bot with **/data**.
 To see what your data looks like in the database, use **/data view all**.
 To view your history on Hypixel, use **/data view history**.
 If you want to delete your data, use **/data delete**.

 !!!danger
 **/data delete** will not remove everything.
-To also delete log files and similar, contact Attituding.
+To also delete log files and similar, contact the administrators of this service.
 !!!

 ## Help